xrayfortytwo/templategeneration/README.md

 #Generating templates from a simple antlr4 grammar
-Non of this is nearly ready, just to learn new cool things.
+Non of this is ready, just to learn new cool things.

 ## Motivation